-We are exposed to interest rate changes, primarily as a result of borrowings under our senior credit facilities (as discussed in Note 5 to the Consolidated Financial Statements), which bear interest based on variable rates.
+We are exposed to interest rate changes, primarily as a result of borrowings under our 2016 Senior Credit Facility (as discussed in Note 5 to the Consolidated Financial Statements), which bear interest based on variable rates.

-As discussed in Note 6 to the Consolidated Financial Statements, we entered into an interest rate swap agreement effective March 31, 2016, which is intended to mitigate interest rate risk associated with future changes in interest rates for the term loan borrowings under the 2016 Senior Credit Facility.
-As a result of this interest rate swap, our exposure to interest rate volatility is minimized beginning in the second fiscal quarter of 2016.
-The interest rate swap agreement has been executed for risk management purposes and is not held for trading purposes.
+As discussed in Note 6 to the Consolidated Financial Statements, we entered into interest rate swap agreements which are intended to mitigate interest rate risk associated with future changes in interest rates for the term loan borrowings under the 2016 Senior Credit Facility.
+As a result of the interest rate swaps, our exposure to interest rate volatility is minimized.
+The interest rate swap agreements have been executed for risk management purposes and are not held for trading purposes.

-A 1% change in interest rates on our variable rate debt in excess of that amount covered by the interest rate swap would have affected interest expense by approximately \$1.5 million, \$1.1 million, and \$0.7 million in the fiscal years ended December 31, 2016, December 26, 2015, and December 27, 2014, respectively.
-On a prospective basis, a 1% change in interest rates on our variable rate debt, in excess of that amount covered by the interest rate swap, existing as of December 31, 2016, would result in interest expense fluctuating approximately \$0.9 million per year.
+A 1% change in interest rates on our variable rate debt in excess of that amount covered by the interest rate swaps would have affected interest expense by approximately \$2.1 million, \$1.5 million, and \$1.1 million in the fiscal years ended December 30, 2017, December 31, 2016, and December 26, 2015, respectively.
+As of December 30, 2017, we have no outstanding variable rate debt other than the borrowings which are covered by interest rate swaps; therefore, on a prospective basis, a 1% change in interest rates on our variable rate debt, in excess of that amount covered by the interest rate swaps, would result in no additional interest expense.